 A Sword In Every Pond by Chris Green

 You have never in your life been to Stockport.
 You weren’t even aware that it was a town in Greater Manchester.
 So where are these phantom thoughts coming from?
 Conversations about black puddings with Ruby Leighton in the Asian convenience store off Warren Street.
 Supping stout in the snug at The Whippet with Beryl Braithwaite.
-Teaching textiles to truculent sixteen year olds on Tuesday evenings at Stockport College.
+Teaching textiles to truculent sixteen-year-olds on Tuesday evenings at Stockport College.
 These visitations, if you can call them that, started earlier today, when you and Lance were walking along the Cornwall coastal path between Bedruthan Steps and Porthcothan.
 Your consciousness was breached by rogue meanderings about Stockport.
 You have been unable to stop them since.
 Several times you have found yourself lapsing into Mancunian dialect with something being dead this and dead that, and coming out with ee oop and our kid.

 So far you have managed to cover these slips so that Lance hasn’t noticed.
-He’d just say that you were being an hysterical woman.
+He’d just say that you were being a hysterical woman.
 Sometimes you wonder if Lance notices anything about you, or whether he regards you as part of the furniture.
 But, where is all this coming from?
 You are scared.
 Cornwall is said to be the spookiest place in Britain but there’s spooky and there’s spooky.
-You mostly read about things going bump in the night in remote smuggler’s inns or legendary beasts roaming misty moors, not daemons fighting for control of your consciousness on coastal cliff paths.
+You mostly read about things going bump in the night in remote smugglers’ inns or legendary beasts roaming misty moors, not daemons fighting for control of your consciousness on coastal cliff paths.

 The hallucinations continue most of the night.
-False memory is cutting in and out, like a shortwave radio signal in a tropical storm.
+False memory cuts in and out, like a short-wave radio signal in a tropical storm.
 You are bathed in sweat.
 You’ve never got past page ten of Finnegan’s Wake, but this is like a cerebral implant of the whole novel.
 The spiritual turbulence just goes on and on.
 Eventually, you get up and do an hour’s Tai Chi.
 This seems to help to exorcise the daemon.
 Things are a little quieter this morning.
 Your thoughts have returned to received pronunciation.